Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/patches.md

 title: Patches Extension Point
 ---

-A patch is a piece of Java code that executes once when Alfresco Content Services starts.
+A patch is a piece of Java code that executes once when Content Services starts.
 Custom patches can be implemented.

 Architecture Information: [Platform Architecture]({% link content-services/latest/develop/software-architecture.md %}#platformarch)

 ## Description

-A patch executes a piece of Java code when Alfresco Content Services starts up, and logs the result in the `ALF_APPLIED_PATCHES` database table.
-A patch is only executed once and can be targeted at a certain Alfresco Content Services version range.
-Patches are used a lot by Alfresco Content Services internally to do things like database schema updates and content bootstrapping.
+A patch executes a piece of Java code when Content Services starts up, and logs the result in the `ALF_APPLIED_PATCHES` database table.
+A patch is only executed once and can be targeted at a certain Content Services version range.
+Patches are used a lot by Content Services internally to do things like database schema updates and content bootstrapping.

 Developing a patch involves a number of steps of which the first one is to implement the Java class that does the actual